coi-dev/coi-specs/coi-client-spec.md

 4. Show chat messages to the end user.

 # Checking for Server Side COI Support
-A COI client should check for COI support from the server first. it will CAPABILITY after having logged into the IMAP service.
-If the returned capabilities list contains the "COI" capability, then the client does not need to filter messages on the client side.
-It will also have more advanced options at its disposal, see the server side specifications for details.
+A COI client should check for COI support from the server first.

-After signing into the IMAP service with your user credentials, call CAPABILITY.
+After signing into the IMAP service with your user credentials, call `CAPABILITY`.
 When the server returns the "COI" capability you will know that this is supported.
-You will find out configuration values and activate COI support for your user by calling ENABLE COI.
+You will find out configuration values and activate COI support for your user by calling `ENABLE COI`.

 Please refer to the forthcoming COI Server Specification for details.